felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 layout: post
 date: 2015-01-08
 title: "Recognizing and Localizing Endangered Right Whales with Extremely Deep Neural Networks"
-except: "I participated in the Kaggle Right Whale recognition competition and finishes in the 2nd places.
+except: "I participated in the Kaggle Right Whale recognition competition and finished in the 2nd places.
 I'll explain my approach in this blog post"
 comments: true
 ---